Classic Handcrafted Antique Whirligigs Made in USA!

 Yard Mounting (Do-it-Yourself): Select a post or pole desired, for mounting.
 Posts or stakes that are 1 ½“ to 2” in diameter are best.
 Pre-drill the post or pole to prevent splitting.
 (3/16” drill bit) Set the supplied 20d mounting nail in the center of the post being careful that the nail and post are exactly vertical to prevent the unit from dropping excessively in any direction.
 When mounted correctly on the vertical nail, the Whirligig will swivel (weathervane) freely into the breeze.

 Deck Mount - This mount is made for decks.
 12" high x 6" square base.
 Some assembly required.
-Available in tan or white colors.
+Available in brown or white colors.

 46" Garden Post - This 46" long stake allows you to mount your whirligig anywhere in your yard or garden.
 Easy installation.
 Sturdy galvanized metal construction that will not rust.
 Ships unpainted silver color, but can be painted in any color desired.
 Proudly made in the USA!
 (Available at checkout) Note: Must ship separately.
 Freight cost included in price.